ckempke/Blog/docs/blog/runtime_navmesh.md

 Well, the above code might still work for you.
 It depends on the complexity (and raw size) of your level, and the frame rate you want to maintain.
 Turn-based games might still be fine.
 Maybe.

 Let's look at some numbers.
-I just used the **System.Diagnostics.Stopwatch** to record elapsed time markers in at various places, them printed them out after the process was complete (using Debug.Log or other printing during the process would affect the results).
+I just used the **System.Diagnostics.Stopwatch** to record elapsed time markers in at various places, then printed them out after the process was complete (using *Debug.Log* or other printing during the process would affect the results).

 Assuming we want our game to run at 120 frames/second, that gives us a budget of 1000/120 = about 8 milliseconds per frame.
 Your frame rate needs may vary.
 That 8 ms is the _total_ time available; not just for mesh generation, but everything else that Unity needs to do in a frame.
 That's a perfect world -- it's usually OK for a frame to occasionally run long, but we need the total number of milliseconds per frame to be low, ideally single digits.